LinyanZ/thirdPersonShooter/README.md

 # Third Person Shooter

 This is part of my report for the university subject **COMP30019 - Graphics and Interaction**, uploaded for my [portfolio](https://linyanzhu.com).
+The actual code is hidden on purpose as this is one of my university assignments.

 ## Table of contents